-Where will you find the sleekest and most futuristic stadium in the NFL?
+Where will you find the sleekest and one of the most futuristic stadium in the NFL?
 Not in New York City of Chicago, but in the desert in Glendale, AZ.
-State Farm Stadium is home of the Arizona Cardinals, the first stadium they have not had to share with another tenant.
+State Farm Stadium is home of the Arizona Cardinals, the first stadium in their history that they have not had to share with another team.
 The Cardinals have a long history that dates to 1898 when the football club was formed in Chicago.
 Here they played at Comiskey Park, home of the Chicago White Sox (MLB).
 In 1960 they moved to St. Louis where they shared Busch Stadium with the St. Louis Cardinals (MLB).
-After the 1987 season they moved to Arizona and Sun Devil Stadium, home of the Arizona State Sun Devils.
+After the 1987 season they moved to Arizona and Sun Devil Stadium, home of the Arizona State Sun Devils (NCAA).
 Through the late 1990s the Cardinals began seeking a new stadium.
 After several years of debate, in August 2002, the Arizona State Tourism and Sports Authority voted to build a new retractable roof stadium in Glendale, AZ for the Arizona Cardinals.
 At a cost of $455 million, the stadium not only features a retractable roof, but features a retractable side and field that moves in and out of the structure.
 The stadium is built on 28 acres that is owned by the sports authority.
 The Cardinals paid for 25% of the stadium, $109 million, including cost overruns and the state Tourism and Sports Authority paid for 75% of the stadium.
 The Cardinals also bought the land for the stadium at a cost of $18.5 million.

 IN CARDINALS HISTORY